 You will take two core modules, Publishing Contexts and Publishing Skills that will help you understand both big-picture trends and strategic challenges, as well as developing your professional expertise.

 You will be able to choose specialist options, allowing you to tailor your degree to your own interests and career requirements.
-Options include Dimensions of Editing, which provides contextualised training by experiences professionals; Creative Arts in the Community, which has a focus on children and young adult readers and is taught in conjunction with the Battersea Arts Centre, and Career Preparation.
+Options include Dimensions of Editing, which provides contextualised training by experiences professionals; Creative Arts in the Community, which has a focus on children and young adult readers and is taught in conjunction with the Battersea Arts Centre, and Professional Placement.

 Dimensions of Editing